adrs0049/funpy/ReadMe.md

    `jax`.
 It would be really nice to get rid of this dependency.

 3. Additional constraints can be specified in `cts`.
-For instance, mass constrains can be defined as in the example above.
+For instance, mass constraints can be defined as in the example above.
 Note however, that currently **no** projections are applied.
 This may not be correct depending on the type of problem you are solving!